gbm1015/BootcampApril2023/README.md

 ## Background

-In this homework assignment, I used VBA scripting to analyze generated stock market data.
+In this homework assignment, I used VBA scripting to analyze generated stock market data for 2018, 2019, and 2020.

 ### Before opening the homework spreadsheet and coding in VBA